La vendedora de rosas: Plot

 Mónica returns to her old home where she plans to spend Christmas Eve, but after her aunt's husband tries taking advantage of her while she is napping she decides to leave again.
-Back in Barrio Triste, Mónica contacts Chinga, a homeless boy, to steal some jewelry to get money for fireworks and clothing.
-Andrea and Judy sell the roller skates that Andrea stole from her sister but Judy swindles her, keeping about half of the sales price.
+Meanwhile, Mónica contacts Chinga, a homeless boy, to steal some jewelry to get money for fireworks and clothing.
+Andrea and Judy sell the roller skates, but Judy swindles her, keeping about half of the sales price.
 Andrea finds out and becomes depressed, but after Mónica confronts Judy the three reconcile.

 Meanwhile, the police are tracking Don Héctor's gang.
 Knowing that they are looking for Zarco, they decide to find him first and tell him to hide, which he refuses to do.
 Don Héctor threatens him and leaves.
-Shortly thereafter, Mónica runs into Zarco, who chases her down and orders her to give him back the watch he gave her (which Mónica has already exchanged for some fireworks), since the one he took had gotten wet and been damaged.
-He then beats her and threatens to kill her later if she doesn't return it to him.
+Mónica then runs into Zarco, who orders her to give him back the watch (which Mónica has already exchanged for some fireworks), since the one he took had gotten wet and been damaged.
+He then beats her and threatens to kill her later if she does not return it to him.

 Later on, Diana's father comes to the hostel searching for her and convinces her to return home with him.
 She says goodbye to her friends and leaves with her father.

-One night, Judy gets into the car of a sicario, who tries to take advantage of her.
-She stabs him and runs away, but not before he manages to injure her as well.
+One night, Judy gets into the car of a hitman, who tries to take advantage of her.
+She stabs him and runs away, but not before he injures her as well.
 Elsewhere, Anderson, Milton, Choco, and Zorro enjoy a party with Andrea.
-Anderson tries to seduce Andrea while Choco's gang tries to steal a briefcase.
-They don't succeed, instead being shot at, with Milton ending up wounded in the encounter.

-Mónica ends up returning to Miramar with Judy and Andrea.
+Anderson tries to seduce her while Choco's gang tries to steal a briefcase.
+They do not succeed, instead being shot at, with Milton ending up wounded in the encounter.
+Mónica returns to Miramar with Judy and Andrea.
 When Andrea returns home, her mom tells her that she loves her and will treat her better.